JuergenGutsch/blog/_source/_posts/2025-05-19-web-api-headers.md

 ---
 layout: post
-title: "ASP.NET Core Web API Headers"
+title: "Security Headers for ASP.NET Core"
 teaser: "This is yet another security post mainly for me as a reminder.
 The wrong headers can cause security issues as well as missing HTTP headers.
 This post will list those headers and describe how to solve the issues."
 author: "Jürgen Gutsch"
 comments: true